 Proper socialization goes hand in hand with obedience!
 Don’t get fooled into thinking that since they are still babies that they can wait for five to six months before you start training them.

-Sometimes the males will try a power grab, so while an adolescent make sure to show them who is the alpha (that’s you!).
+Sometimes the males will try a power grab, so while an adolescent, make sure to show them who is the alpha (that’s you!).
 Otherwise, they will start controlling what you do, where you go, and who can come into the house.

 How much Exercise and Grooming is involved in with the Labrador Shepherd Mix?

-Let me start off saying that if you are a person who is gone at 8 am and back at 5 pm, and you want to sit at the tv after work, then this breed is not for you.
+Let me start by saying that if you are a person who is gone at 8 am and back at 5 pm, and you want to sit at the tv after work, then this breed is not for you.

-The German Shepherd Lab mix is an active dog, in body and mind, so keep both of those traits at the top of your mind.
+The German Shepherd Lab mix is an active dog in body and mind, so keep both of those traits at the top of your mind.
 This, however, is often far easier said than done.

 For example, you could run them for 45 minutes.
 In the end, you may be tired and wanting to sit down and drink a tall bottle of water.
-But your dog may be saying “That was just a warm-up right?”
+But your dog may be saying, “That was just a warm-up right?”

-So, if they aren’t being kept busy expect them to be digging up the garden, rooting through trash, or digging holes under the fence.
+So, if they aren’t being kept busy, expect them to be digging up the garden, rooting through trash, or digging holes under the fence.
 Keep this in mind; inactivity is like hell for them; it just drives them crazy!
 Find them some toys to engage with while you’re gone!

 Lack of exercise may result in the destruction of everything, deep depression, and sometimes medical issues.
 Again, if you are a busy person or just a person who loves to sit on the TV after work and on weekends, then a lower energy dog will be the right dog for you.